Business Insight

 • inadequate record keeping of enforcement-related disclosures (APP 6.5)

-• failure to correct personal when requested (APP 13.5)
+• failure to correct personal information when requested (APP 13.5)

 • inadequate notifiable data breach statement (Section 26WK(3))